meharbhamrah/CSKeywords/README.md

 - Hashing: Hashing is like turning a message into a unique fingerprint.
 It's a one-way process that converts data into a fixed-size string of characters.

 - Arrays and Structures: Arrays are like lists of items, and structures are like custom containers that can hold different types of data.
 They help organize and store information in programming.

-- Homomorphic Encryption: Homomorphic encryption is like a locked safe that you can perform operations on even without unlocking it.
-It's a way to process encrypted data while it remains secure.

-- HA - High Availability: High Availability means a system that's always ready to work.
-It's like having a backup generator that kicks in if the power goes out, ensuring minimal downtime.

-- SSO - Single Sign-On: SSO is like having a master key to multiple doors.
-With one login, you can access different systems and applications without entering your credentials every time.

-- DID - Digital Identity: DID is like a digital ID card that you carry online.
-It's a way to securely prove who you are in the digital world.

 - India Stack: India Stack is like a digital infrastructure for the country.
 It includes tools for identity verification, payments, and more to promote digital services in India.